greypants/greypants.github.io/README.md

 Collaborated with a Designer on an 8-bit style infinite runner game built for Puma.com during the 2012 Summer Olympics.
 One of my favorite projects of all time :) Featured as a [FWA site of the day](https://thefwa.com/cases/run-puma-run).

 [![Run Puma Run](images/run-puma-run.gif)](code.viget.com/run-puma-run)

-JavaScript + canvas, no libraries!
-Created 100% original sound effects in Garage Band.
-Soundtrack is stock.
+JavaScript + canvas — no libraries!
+Created original sound effects in Garage Band.
 [Click to play!](code.viget.com/run-puma-run)

 ## Open Source Projects <img src="https://assets-cdn.github.com/images/icons/emoji/octocat.png" width="24"/>